mcfarljm/dlchess/docs/index.md

 of GPUs).
 However, this project shows that using smaller networks, training an intermediate strength model is possible even using just one, consumer-grade CPU.

-See the [Design](design) section for more information about the design and implementation of dlchess.
-See [Training Runs](training-runs) for information about the runs that have been performed so far to train networks.
-There is also a page of [Sample Games](sample-games) that gives a sense of how the networks play versus a human.
+See the [Design](design/index.md) section for more information about the design and implementation of dlchess.
+See [Training Runs](training-runs.md) for information about the runs that have been performed so far to train networks.
+There is also a page of [Sample Games](sample-games.md) that gives a sense of how the networks play versus a human.